GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.Utils/README.md

 The common way of using this converter is to use it in a binding to a boolean property on the view model for the view, this boolean property controlling whether a UI item is visible or not.

+## General WPF utils
+These utility classes make developing WPF class using MVVM more convenient.

+### BindableList class
+The `BindableList<T>` class propagates the `DataContext` down to the `FrameworkElements` that it contains.
+It is very useful when developing custom controls.

+### DataGridBehaviors class
+The `DataGridBehaviors` class implements attached properties that can be applied to `DataGrid` instances to provide custom sorting behaviors for the columns.
+It interacts with the `DataGridCustomSorter` to control how the rows in a `DataGrid` instance are sorted.

+### PlaceholderMessage class
+The `PlaceholderMessage` class is a simple model class to be used when a dispaying a message instead of a real object in lists in the UI.

 ## General utils

 ### ProcessUtils